Prag8855/aab/content/guides/permanent-residence.md

 Date_created: 2024-07-01
 ---

 If you live in Germany for a few years, you can become a permanent resident.
-Permanent residence is better than a [residence permit](/glossary/Aufenthaltstitel), but not as good as German citizenship.

 As a permanent resident, you can...